laurensgalarza/BeRealClone/README.md

 ## Notes

 I had trouble with making the blur view work and correspond with the date the user posted.
 I also had trouble making sure the blur view aligned with the image view.
-I figured both, and other challenges, out by working through the lab.
+I figured out both, along with other challenges, by working through this weeks lab and lesson notes.

 ## License